frontline-hq/sveltekit-i18n/README.md

 */
 export function getContent(id: string): unknown {
 	//...

+/*  getLang(), a function to return the currently active lang.

+	Falls back to default lang, if route does not contain a lang.
+*/
+export function getLang(): string {

 }

 // Default export.
 Same options, but returns a svelte component that directly renders the requested piece of information (utilizing preact)